jsking751/Capstone_1/Final_Report.md

 <br><br>
 In 2010 the Centers for Medicare and Medicaid Services (CMS), under the Affordable Care Act, formally included hospital readmissions in reimbursement decisions.
 Subsequently, penalizing health systems that have higher than expected readmission rates.
 Specifically, this program was titled the Hospital Readmission Reduction Program.
 <br><br>
 Another program created to combat hospital readmissions is the Independence at Home Demonstration Program (IAH), which began in 2012.
 This program provided mobile teams of physicians, nurse practitioners, pharmacists, social workers, and other providers to assist chronically ill Medicare patients in their homes.
-The IAH found patients under their care saw fewer hospital readmissions, which resulted in an average savings of $3,070 in the first year, and $1,010 in the subsequent year.
+The IAH found patients under their care saw a reduction hospital readmissions, which resulted in an average savings of $3,070 in the first year, and $1,010 in the subsequent year.
 This program was so successful that it was extended another two years beyond its original three-year window.
 <br><br>
 More information on the Readmission Reduction Program and IAH can be found [here](https://en.wikipedia.org/wiki/Hospital_readmission).
 <br><br>
-While the IAH has now concluded, many Home Health Care (HHC) providers exists to provide home health care for patients.
-This analysis will focus on the relationships between hospital readmission rates and HHC Quality ratings to determine if high-quality home health care, does indeed play a role in reducing hospital readmissions.
+While the IAH has now concluded, thousands of  Home Health Care (HHC) providers exists to provide home health care for patients nationwide.
+This analysis will focus on the relationships between hospital readmission rates and `HHC` Quality ratings to determine if high-quality home health care, does indeed play a role in reducing hospital readmissions.
 <br>
 <br>
 **The Client:**
 <br><br>
-HHC providers are the primary client for this analysis.
-Should significant correlations be found, this would incentivize HHC providers to increase their quality ratings and open an additional opportunity to foster new relationships with local hospitals.
-There are several measures that contribute to what is considered a high-quality HHC provider.
-Should significant correlations exist within specific measures, HHC providers could create internal programs that focus on increasing those specific measures to reduce hospital readmission and improve their overall quality.
+`HHC providers` are the primary client for this analysis.
+Should significant correlations be found, this would incentivize `HHC providers` to increase their quality ratings and open an additional opportunity to foster new relationships with local hospitals.
+There are several measures that contribute to what is considered a high-quality `HHC provider`.
+Should significant correlations exist within specific measures, `HHC providers` could create internal programs that focus on increasing those specific measures to reduce hospital readmission and improve their overall quality.
 <br><br>
-HHC providers are not the only clients that may take interest in this analysis.
+`HHC providers` are not the only clients that may take interest in this analysis.
 Other interested parties may include hospitals, patients, and the US government.
 These parties all have a shared interest in reducing hospital readmissions as a reduction would lead to reduced costs for all parties involved.
 <br>
 <br>
 **The Data:**
 <br><br>
 The data used in this analysis includes the following:
 1. The outcome of the Hospital Readmission Reduction Program, which indicates above-expected and as expected (or better) readmission rates of individual hospitals contracted to accept Medicaid from July 1, 2013 to June 30, 2016
-2. HHC quality measures for April 1, 2015 to March 31, 2016, broken down by state average.
+2.  `HHC quality measures` for April 1, 2015 to March 31, 2016, broken down by state average.
-3. Additional HHC quality measures from April 1, 2015 to March 31, 2016 broken down by state average.
+3. Additional `HHC quality measures` from April 1, 2015 to March 31, 2016 broken down by state average.
-4. A dataset of Medicaid accepting HHC providers and their specific quality measures.
+4. A dataset of Medicaid accepting `HHC providers` and their specific quality measures.
-5. A dataset indicating when each measure from the HHC quality survey was taken (this list indicates that the data taken is from April 1, 2015 to March 31, 2016 timeframe).
+5. A dataset indicating when each measure from the `HHC quality` survey was taken (this list indicates that the data taken is from April 1, 2015 to March 31, 2016 timeframe).
 6. A dataset of zip codes for health care providers associated with CMS.
 This dataset was used to scrape the zip codes of the hospitals listed in the Hospital Readmission dataset.
 <br><br>
 These data sets can be found at the following links below: